 - xiv.
-In an urgent situation, an executive decision may be agreed by the Chief Executive following consultation with the Leaders of the Political Groups. - xv.
+In an urgent situation, an executive decision may be agreed by the Managing Director following consultation with the Leaders of the Political Groups. - xv.
 An urgent decision is defined as one which could not reasonably have been foreseen or anticipated prior to the most recent Cabinet or Committee meeting, and which needs to be considered before the next meeting of the Cabinet/Committee.
-Decisions made under this provision will be reported to the next meeting of the Cabinet/Committee.
+Decisions made under this provision will be reported to the next meeting of the Cabinet/Committee. - xvi.
+Where an urgent and or late report is required to be considered, following notification of the relevant meeting having already been given, the report will only be accepted for consideration with the consent of the relevant committee Chair.
+In all cases, the reasons for urgency and lateness will be specified in the report.

-29 Decisions falling within these exemptions shall be treated as officer delegated decisions following consultation with the relevant Cabinet Member.
-The Chief Officer must notify the Chief Finance Officer in writing, of the circumstances and financial impact and report formally to the relevant Cabinet Member.
+&lt;sup>29 Decisions falling within these exemptions shall be treated as officer delegated decisions following consultation with the relevant Cabinet Member.
+The Chief Officer must notify the Executive Director, Finance in writing, of the circumstances and financial impact and report formally to the relevant Cabinet Member.

-30 To be reported in the half yearly delegations reports (see B6.8)
+&lt;sup>30 To be reported in the half yearly delegations reports (see B6.9)